 - Locations where users have access to change their DNS settings

-In order to set this on your firewall, you'll create either a NAT rule or port-forwarding rule to set all UDP and TCP port 53 traffic to DNSFilter's Anycast IPs.
-You can check the Preventing Circumvention and Transparent Proxying articles for example of firewall rules that can be set.
+To set this on your firewall, you'll create either a NAT rule or port-forwarding rule to set all UDP and TCP port 53 traffic to DNSFilter's Anycast IPs.
+You can check the Preventing Circumvention and Transparent Proxying articles for examples of firewall rules that can be set.

 Check packet size